Endoscopic Spine Surgery

-- The recovery time is reduced, allowing a faster incorporation to the patient’s normal and work activity.
-The return to normal life occurs 24 hours after the intervention and it is possible to perform a rehabilitation after only 15 days of the intervention.
+- The recovery time is reduced, allowing faster incorporation of the patient’s normal and work activity.
+The return to normal life occurs 24 hours after the intervention and it is possible to perform rehabilitation after only 15 days of the intervention.

 - It diminishes, and even disappears in some cases, the ingestion of drugs in the postoperative period.

 With a surgical wound about 0.5 cm in the lateral or posterior area of the lumbar zone, it is usually given a stitch or a staple at the end of the endoscopic spine surgery

 Normal activities can be done from day 5.
 It is necessary to perform wound antiseptic washing.
 We must maintain the wound clean and dry.
 No lumbar belt is necessary.

 Contrary to others’ wounds, the complication of infections and opening is minimal, this is because of its small length and size.